Talalay vs. Dunlop Latex: What’s the Difference?

 Both latex types are naturally hypoallergenic.
 However, individuals with latex allergies should exercise caution and consider alternative mattress materials.

-Can I customize the firmness of Talalay and Dunlop latex mattresses?
+Can I customise the firmness of Talalay and Dunlop latex mattresses?

-Some manufacturers offer customizable mattresses with varying firmness levels of both Talalay and Dunlop latex.
+Some manufacturers offer customisable mattresses with varying firmness levels of both Talalay and Dunlop latex.

 Which type of latex is more eco-friendly?